gdputra/gdputra.github.io/_pages/about.md

 Previously, I obtained my PhD from the [University of New South Wales](https://www.unsw.edu.au/), where I received the [Dean’s Award for Outstanding PhD Theses](https://www.inside.unsw.edu.au/academic-excellence/deans-award-outstanding-phd-theses-recipients-announced), under the joint supervision of [Prof Salil Kanhere](https://salilkanhere.net/), [Prof Raja Jurdak](http://jurdak.com/), and [Dr Volkan Dedeoglu](https://people.csiro.au/D/V/volkan-dedeoglu).
 I received my master's degree in Computing Science from the [University of Groningen](https://www.rug.nl/) in 2017 and bachelor's degree in Electrical Engineering from [Universitas Gadjah Mada](https://ugm.ac.id/en) in 2014.

+We host our research as open-source projects on our [GitHub organization](https://github.com/dteti-sys-rsch).
+Please have a look!

 Research Interest
 -----------------
 My research mainly revolves around cyber-physical systems and applications of machine learning algorithms.
 Recently I have been exploring blockchain related applications in securing the internet of things and distributed systems in general.